Skip to main content

 Within the CRMP we list actions we will take under each of our four strategic aim headings.
 These actions provide more detail about how we will address the risks and opportunities.
 We report on progress against these quarterly at our strategic management meetings and also to Fire Authority.
 The papers for meetings are public documents and can be found in the Fire Authority section.

-Our CRMP for 2024/2029 was agreed by our Fire Authority in February and is currently being designed in a PDF document.
-For now, here is the plan as a standard PDF text document.
 For an easy-to-read summary of the main risks and opportunities we identify in our CRMP and the actions we will undertake over the next five years under our four strategic aim areas, please see below.

 Summary of risks and opportunities